Be optimistic, look at the brighter side, and be positive – These are the refrains we hear often nowadays.

 An outcome of the excess optimism is the belief that you are the lord who owns the fate of your life or things pertaining to your life.
 A gambler who is confident that HE has picked the winning number in a lottery despite knowing the fact that the winning numbers are picked randomly displays this belief.

-Pumping ourselves with the positivity will just hinder our ability to determine the outcome of an action realistically.
+Pumping ourselves with too much positivity will just hinder our ability to determine the outcome of an action realistically.

 If Positivity is not good and negativity is bad… How should one live a balanced healthy life?